vuongducphuong/documentation/content/applications/general/email_communication/faq.rst

    :alt: Warning in Leansoft upon email limit reached

 Each email service provider has its own email sending limits.
 The limits may be daily, hourly, and sometimes even per minute.
-This is the same for Odoo, we have to limit our customers to prevent our e-mail servers from being blacklisted.
+This is the same for Leansoft, we have to limit our customers to prevent our e-mail servers from being blacklisted.

 Here are the default limits for new databases:

-- 200 emails/day for Leansoft Online and Odoo.sh databases with an active subscription,
+- 200 emails/day for Leansoft Online and Leansoft.sh databases with an active subscription,

 - 50 emails/day for one-app free and trial databases,